 - After 20 minutes, remove the cup of liquid and empty into a glass 8 cup measure.
 Return the empty measuring cup to the “still” and continue the process.

-- Add more plant material, as the original plant material loses it’s colour and bulk.
+- Add more plant material, as the original plant material loses it’s color and bulk.

 - Repeat the process until you have about 6 cups of liquid, emptying the contents of the measuring cup every 20 minutes or so.